EMackPierre/Talking-Travel/README.md

   ### User Story

-  * AS AN avid traveller I WANT to be able to plan ahead to have the best possible trip and I want to share that experience with family and friends.
+  * AS an avid traveller I WANT to be able to plan ahead to have the best possible trip and I want to share that experience with family and friends.

   ### Table of Contents